 Endpoint management is the practice of monitoring endpoints that connect to a network, ensuring only authenticated endpoints have access, securing those endpoints, and managing what software is installed on endpoints (including non-security software).
 Endpoint management software is sometimes centralized; it can also be installed on each individual device to enforce security and authorization policies.

 "API endpoint" is a similar term with a slightly different meaning.
-An API endpoint is one end of a connection between an application programming interface (API) and a client.
-For instance, if a website integrated a cartography API in order to provide driving directions, the website server would be one API endpoint and the cartography API server would be the other API endpoint.
-To learn more about this topic, see What is an API?
+An API endpoint is the server end of a connection between an application programming interface (API) and a client.
+For instance, if a website integrated a cartography API in order to provide driving directions, the website server would be the API client and the cartography API server would be the API endpoint.
+To learn more about this topic, see What is an API endpoint?